gywerd/cs2cpp/README.md

 	- _**Exploring C++20.** Ch.
 38 (Lischner 2021 pp. 265-273)_
 	- **C++20 Recipes.** Ch.
 6 (Browning and Sutherland 2020 pp. 189-213)

-At this point you should be able to write useful C++ programs and libraries.
+At this point, you should be able to write useful C++ programs and libraries.
 It is time to practice e.g. by converting your existing simpler code from C# to C++.

 ### Advanced